Women’s Lives Matter

 Across Women’s Lives: Major Issues Facing Females Globally

 Why do Women’s Lives & Issues Matter?
 If you can’t think of a reason, ask the question of someone else and then ponder why you are at a loss for words.
-Of course, all lives matter … women carry half the sky on this earth, yet, many women around the world live a deferred dream.
+Of course, all lives matter … women carry half the sky on this earth, yet many women around the world live deferred dreams.
 We need to open our hearts, eyes, and minds to hear our collective voices.
 We must never forget to speak up for the voiceless.

 This page was created to share all my posts and other curated materials on women and girls.
-If something holds your interest, respond to it.
+If something interests you, respond to it.
 If there is vital information you’d love to share that we can all use to learn and grow, share it.
-I welcome every visitor to this page; I welcome each and every one of you as a mother, daughter, sister, grandmother, aunt, girlfriend and supporter of women’s rights and human rights.
+I welcome every visitor to this page; I welcome each and every one of you as a mother, daughter, sister, grandmother, aunt, girlfriend, and supporter of women’s rights and human rights.

 Until Next Time…